 Structured Settlement Brokers: How To Choose The Best?

-Walking into court or negotiations with the other side and not having a structured settlement broker at your side is the same as not having an attorney.
+Walking into court or negotiations with the other side and not having a structured settlement broker with you is the same as not having an attorney.
 It's a bad idea.

 What is a Structured Settlement Broker?